gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I have a couple o' keys to give you when you're ready for 'em."

 It still didn't make sense to Sindy.
-She couldn't own a house—she was only twelve years old!
+She couldn't own a house—she was only just turned thirteen!
-It was the smile on her father's face and the hug he gave her that suddenly made it real.
+It was the hug her father gave her that suddenly made it real.
 "I don't want it without him there," she sniffled into his shoulder.